-Opening balances in Column 1 are populated from the 2017-18 financial statement Schedule 5.1 ending balances, including Other-Specify section (Lines 1.8 to 1.12, 1.16 to 1.21, 1.39 to 1.44, 2.10 to 2.15, 2.18 to 2.22 and 2.32 to 2.37).
-Note that the text description in the Other-Specify sections can be modified by the user.

-- Column 2.1, Deferred Revenue Adjustment, can be used for two purposes in the March Report.
-Boards can use this column to make adjustments to the opening balance, if required, since this amount is populated from the 2017-18 financial statements.
+- Item 1.3.3 Special Education Northern Adjustment, is used by the cooperative lead boards (banker boards) to record contributions received and amounts transferred to recipient boards. - o In item 1.38.1 Northern Adjustment Transferred from Other Boards, recipient boards record the amounts transferred from cooperative lead boards. - Opening balances in Column 1 are populated from the 2019-20 financial statement Schedule 5.1 ending balances, including Other-Specify section (Lines 1.8 to 1.12, 1.16 to 1.21, 1.39 to 1.44, 2.10 to 2.15, 2.18 to 2.22 and 2.32 to 2.37).
+Note that the text description in the Other-Specify sections can be modified by the user. - Column 2.1, Deferred Revenue Adjustment, can be used for two purposes in the March Report.
+Boards can use this column to make adjustments to the opening balance, if required, since this amount is populated from the 2019-20 financial statements.
 Boards can also use this column to adjust contributions received. - The transfers to revenue on Lines 1.5, 1.13, 1.22, 1.36, and 1.45 less 1.36 are carried forward to Schedule 20, Column E, Lines 1.2, 2.8, 2.21, 5.5, and 8.15 respectively. - Use Line 1.3.1 to record amounts related to the funding of applied behavior analysis (ABA) training.
-This refers to the allocations within the special education funding envelope, i.e. any unspent ABA training allocation can only be used for ABA training in future years and any over spending on ABA training can be covered by the general special education deferred revenues, if available. - Use Line 1.4.4 to record amounts related to library staffing (i.e. salaries, benefits and strike savings related to teacher-librarians and library technicians to support the learning of elementary school students). - Use Line 1.4.5 to record amounts related to the Student Achievement Envelope.
+This refers to the allocations within the special education funding envelope, i.e. any unspent ABA training allocation can only be used for ABA training in future years and any over spending on ABA training can be covered by the general special education deferred revenues, if available.

+- Use Line 1.4.4 to record amounts related to library staffing (i.e. salaries, benefits and strike savings related to teacher-librarians and library technicians to support the learning of elementary school students). - Use Line 1.4.5 to record amounts related to the Targeted Students Support Envelope.
 This refers to the enveloped allocations under the Learning Opportunities Grant (LOG).
-The enveloping applies to the sum of the six allocations, not each allocation separately. - Use Line 1.4.6 to record amounts related to the Indigenous per Pupil Amount and Board Action Plan. - Use Line 1.7.1 to record amounts related to Education Programs Other (EPO). - In the case of EPO grants spent on eligible capital expenditures for minor tangible capital assets (mTCA) according to the EPO agreement, the grant should be reported on Schedule 21E Capital, line 2.8.1, so that the funding can be transferred to DCC. - Use Line 1.15 to record amounts related to Ministry of Ministry of Training Colleges and Universities (formerly the Advanced Education and Skills Development). - Use Line 1.37 to record externally restricted revenues from school fund raising for operating type expenses.

-Use Line 1.38 Tuition Fees-International or VISA Students for boards who choose to report tuition fees received from international students as deferred revenues.
+The enveloping applies to the sum of the six allocations, not each allocation separately. - Use Line 1.4.6 to record amounts related to the Indigenous per Pupil Amount and Board Action Plan. - Use Line 1.7.1 to record amounts related to Priorities and Partnerships Fund Other (PPF). - In the case of PPF grants spent on eligible capital expenditures for minor tangible capital assets (mTCA) according to the PPF agreement, the grant should be reported on Schedule 21E Capital, line 2.8.1, so that the funding can be transferred to DCC. - Use Line 1.15 to record amounts related to Ministry of Training Colleges and Universities (formerly the Advanced Education and Skills Development). - Use Line 1.37 to record externally restricted revenues from school fund raising for operating type expenses. - Use Line 1.38 Tuition Fees-International or VISA Students for boards who choose to report tuition fees received from international students as deferred revenues.